List of MBA Associations and Organizations (2024)

 General MBA Associations

 The association, which also publishes the well-known AMACOM series of management books, offers a student membership that provides real-world information directly from leading business and management experts.
 The package includes member-only subscription content plus discounts on books and seminars.
-Student membership costs $95 per year.
+Individual membership costs $250 per year, while e-memberships are free for one year.

 Specialized MBA Associations

 The AFA is an academic organization devoted to the study and promotion of knowledge about financial economics.
 The organization has published the Journal of Finance since 1946 and sponsors an annual meeting with speeches and presentations of papers on financial topics.
 Online student memberships are free.

 An IMA student member can learn about the accounting and financial management profession, explore future career options, and build his or her resume and professional network.

 Student members receive access to many IMA membership benefits at significantly reduced rates.
 The annual IMA student membership fee costs $49 (regularly $295) and provides discounts on the Certified Management Accountant (CMA) certification and exam fees along with other benefits.

 The AICPA is the largest professional association of CPAs in the United States.
 Membership enables students, while still in school, to grow their professional networks.
 Joining as a student affiliate member is free and includes discounts and scholarship opportunities.

 Founded in 1916, the American Accounting Association is the largest community of academic accountants.
 The association shapes the future of accounting through teaching, research, and networking.
 Student memberships cost $100.

 PASA works with college students to ensure that they receive an education in the real world of public accounting.
 The association helps collegiate members find the best job opportunities, employment information, and industry contacts to make career decisions easier.
 PASA provides students with a variety of member benefits, and memberships are free.